MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 Get-SPOContainer -OwningApplicationId 423poi45-jikl-9bnm-b302-1234ghy56789 -Paged -PagingToken <Token String> | FT
 ```

-Example 4 uses the `PagingToken` to view more containers.
+Example 4 uses the `-PagingToken` parameter along with the `-Paged`parameter to view more containers that were not displayed in Example 3

 ### Example 5